GE-NMF Primary Care Leadership Program

 - Leadership Training, including one-on-one interactions with site leadership; attendance at management and other staff meetings; site leadership interviews; and participation in Leadership Seminar Series webinars

-- PCLP Project, a team-based project with deliverables including a proposal, report, presentation, and executive summary
+- PCLP Project, including a project proposal, report, and poster presentation

 - Clinical Experience